wp-plugins/tag-mahal/readme.txt

 == Description ==

-Tags suggester for a post based on an intelligent system.
+Automatic tag suggester for post content that uses an intelligent system.
 It works in a toolbox in the sidebar.
 It provides a button that connects to the Flaptor Tagger API through HTTP, retrieves a list of possible tags and displays them in the toolbox.
 You can add any of the suggested tags by clicking on it, or get new suggestions using the